-“Traditional cellular infrastructure can be very expensive, making it difficult for operators to deploy it everywhere and for smaller organizations or individuals to solve hyper local connectivity challenges.
-It’s often unaffordable for them to attempt to extend network access in both rural and developed communities.”
+Traditional cellular infrastructure can be very expensive, making it difficult for operators to deploy it everywhere and difficult for smaller organizations or individuals to solve hyper local connectivity challenges.
+It’s often unaffordable for them to attempt to extend network access in both rural and developed communities.

 These devices will likely be deployed in rather harsh conditions, so both the industrial and mechanical design aims to make them rugged enough to withstand high winds and extreme temperatures while still being small enough to be deployed by a single person.